Fidelity ADT: VumaCam SafeCity Initiative

-Fidelity ADT has partnered with South African fiber network operator Vumatel to assist with providing security services in Gauteng by using Vumatel's Vumacams to provide a live feed to the Fidelity ADT command and contro centers.
+Fidelity ADT has partnered with South African fiber network operator Vumatel to assist with providing security services in Gauteng by using Vumatel's Vumacams to provide a live feed to the Fidelity ADT command and control centers.

 Vumacam operates over 18,000 CCTV cameras, and connects vetted security partners with the South African Police Service (SAPS), as well as with the Gauteng Provincial Government; as part of a public-private partnership (PPP).
 These cameras actively monitor over 7,000 public spaces across the province of Gauteng, and read, on average, around 12 million license plates per day (almost 7,000 per minute), flagging approximately 55,000 Vehicles of Interest on its Proof Platform each day.

 Vumacam's purpose is to use technology to foster collaboration between the private and public sectors.
 It does so through its SafeCity Initiative, to serve and protect South African communities.
 Currently, the SafeCity Initiative is active in the cities of Ekurhuleni, Tshwane, and Johannesburg.